analog-garage/pygrad/README.md

 It is only necessary to apply one of these plugins.

-**This project is under development and not yet stable!**
+**WARNING: I will attempt to maintain backward compatibility with previous releases, but there is no guarantee.**

 ## Requirements

 Developed using gradle 3.3.
 It probably will work with earlier 3.x versions but I have not tried it and don't promise to support earlier versions.

 Only supports python 3.4 and later.
 Tasks may work with earlier versions of python if manually configured.
 In particular, the implementation of the `PythonVirtualEnvTask` depends on python's venv package introduced in 3.3 and modified in 3.4.
 I am developing using python 3.5, so there may be other dependencies I have missed.
+If conda is used to create environment, then earlier versions of
+Python may be used, although not all tasks are guaranteed to work (e.g. the coverage task is not expected to work under Python 2.7).

 ## Applying the plugin